What Is Refractive Lens Exchange?

 What Should I Expect Following Refractive Lens Exchange?

 Once the effects of the numbing eye drops wear off, you may experience slight irritation.
-This is normal and should dissipate over the next few days and can be easily alleviated with nonprescription pain relievers.
-Most patients can expect noticeable improvements in just a few days.
+This is normal and should dissipate over the next few days.
+It can be easily alleviated with nonprescription pain relievers.
+Most patients can experience noticeable improvements in just a few days.

 Over the course of the initial 4 – 12 weeks, you might experience episodes of blurry vision, glare or halos, sensitivity to bright light, inflammation, and increased eye pressure.
 These are considered typical, short-term symptoms of the recovery period.
 Dr. Choi will also schedule a series of follow-up exams over the next few weeks after your surgery to keep track of your healing progress.